superbuggy/state-populations-visualized/README.md

 CSS is used to style an SVG path representing each state.
 Used `epi.org` as a reference point for styling.

-Uses ES2015 spread operator, `Object.values`, `fetch`, `.find`, and destructing assignments in the backend code.
+Uses ES2015 string interpolation, spread operator, `Object.values`, `fetch`, `Array.find`, and destructuring assignments in the backend code.

 ### Back End